vkoves/vkoves.github.io/_drafts/stop-climate-change-by-ditching-natural-gas.md

 of emissions are in your state, I'd encourage you to check it out.

-## I Have Some Gripes (Counter Points)
+{% include linkedHeading.html heading="I Have Some Gripes (Counter Points)" level=2 %}

 Alright, alright, you read this and you have some issues with my points.
 Let me just address a few that I've seen:

-### Electric cooking sucks, I love cooking with gas!
+{% include linkedHeading.html heading="Electric cooking sucks, I love cooking with gas!" level=3 %}
 Check out [wtf is 'induction cooking' on YouTube][wtf-is-induction], which walks through induction cooking through a cook's perspective.
 The old school electric stoves (you know, the ones that glow red) often were really annoying and had lots of problems, but induction works totally differently and is _much_ better in a variety of ways.
 If you can, try it at a friend's house or buy a small induction cooktop to test with.

-### You didn't consider most US electricity comes from natural gas anyway 🙄
+{% include linkedHeading.html heading="Most US electricity comes from natural gas anyway 🙄" level=3 %}

-Alright no need for the eyeroll!
+Alright, alright, no need for the eye roll!
 There's a few things to unpack here, but let's start with the face value argument here - if the electric grid is mostly natural gas, there's no point switching to electric appliances.
 This isn't true for one simple reason - a giant gas power plant is going to be much more efficient at converting natural gas into energy